GerHobbelt/owemdjee/README.md

 ### fuzzy matching

 - **libdist** [📁](./libdist) [🌐](https://github.com/GerHobbelt/distlib) -- string distance related functions (Damerau-Levenshtein, Jaro-Winkler, longest common substring & subsequence) implemented as SQLite run-time loadable extension, with UTF-8 support.
+- **sdhash** [📁](./sdhash) [🌐](https://github.com/GerHobbelt/sdhash) -- a tool which allows two arbitrary blobs of data to be compared for similarity based on common strings of binary data.
+It is designed to provide quick results during triage and initial investigation phases.
+- **ssdeep** [📁](./ssdeep) [🌐](https://github.com/GerHobbelt/ssdeep) -- fuzzy hashing library, can be used to assist with identifying almost identical files using context triggered piecewise hashing.
+- **ssimulacra2** [📁](./ssimulacra2) [🌐](https://github.com/GerHobbelt/ssimulacra2) -- Structural SIMilarity Unveiling Local And Compression Related Artifacts metric developed by Jon Sneyers.
+SSIMULACRA 2 is based on the concept of the multi-scale structural similarity index measure (MS-SSIM), computed in a perceptually relevant color space, adding two other (asymmetric) error maps, and aggregating using two different norms.
+- **VQMT** [📁](./VQMT) [🌐](https://github.com/GerHobbelt/VQMT) -- VQMT (Video Quality Measurement Tool) provides fast implementations of the following objective metrics:
+- **xor-and-binary-fuse-filter** [📁](./xor-and-binary-fuse-filter) [🌐](https://github.com/GerHobbelt/xor_singleheader) -- XOR and Binary Fuse Filter library: Bloom filters are used to quickly check whether an element is part of a set.
+Xor filters and binary fuse filters are faster and more concise alternative to Bloom filters.
+They are also smaller than cuckoo filters.
+They are used in [production systems](https://github.com/datafuselabs/databend).